General questions

 There are a number of features that distinguish the NGFS from the IEA scenarios.

-Second, the NGFS offers 2 sets of scenarios that have been created using the REMIND-MAgPIE that integrates the macro-economic climate damages into the optimization procedure.
+Second, the NGFS offers a set of scenarios that have been created using the REMIND-MAgPIE that integrates the macro-economic climate damages into the optimisation procedure.

 Third, the NGFS modelling framework includes 3 models whereas the IEA uses a single model (i.e. the World Energy model).
 This allows for exploring the uncertainty related to model structures and techno-economic (and potentially other) assumptions.